Get Answers To Common Auto Accident Questions In South Carolina

 The police can help you get the insurance and contact information for the other driver and provide you with an FR-10 Insurance Verification form, which must be completed and returned to the DMV within 15 days of the accident.
 Make a copy for your records.
 Next, you’ll want to:

 Remember, the other driver’s insurance company is not working on your behalf on this case.
-Insurance companies do not make money when they pay out claims, so they will attempt to minimize your settlement amount as much as possible, or even deny it outright—even if the accident wasn’t your fault.
+Insurance companies do not make money when they pay out claims, so the insurance adjuster may attempt to minimize your settlement amount as much as possible, or even deny it outright—even if the accident wasn’t your fault.
 Your attorney can help you ensure that your legal right to compensation is protected.

 If you have been hurt or someone you love has been killed by a drunk driver, you have our deepest sympathies.
 The attorneys at the Law Office of Kenneth E. Berger are here to help you and your family begin the process of healing and recovery by ensuring your rights are protected after a serious accident.
 Call us by phone, use our online contact form, or click the live chat box on this page to arrange a free consultation with an attorney you can trust today.